frabjous/open-guide-typesetting-framework/doc/usage.md

 ## Logging in

 Typically a user is added to the system by another user.
-The new user is sent a link allowing them to choose a password for the site.
+If email is enabled, the new user is sent a link allowing them to choose a password for the site.
 If a new user has not visited the site yet, or has not chosen to be remembered between visits, they will need to log in (and possibly choose what project to log in to) when first visiting the page.
 This is done through a typical username/login form.
-There is an option that allows a user to be remembered indefinitely by the site on a given device.
+There is an option that allows a user to be remembered by the site on a given device.
 Forgotten passwords can also be reset for existing users.

 ## Top Navigation and User Maintenance